 Celebrating a Successful Term 1

 I wish our school community a safe, happy, and restful holiday and thank all our students for their hard work and perseverance throughout Term 1.
-I am proud of their achievements and look forward to welcoming our students back to commence Term 2 on 26 of April.
+I am proud of their achievements as highlighted in various communications to the school community.
+I look forward to welcoming our students back to commence Term 2 on 24 April.

 Visible Learning will assist the college to further embed our Teaching and Learning Framework.

 Monday 8th May is a student-free day to enable all teaching staff to participate in this professional development program.

 The Annual Report was discussed and approved at School Council on 30 March.
 This report will be available to the school community on the College website shortly.

 Top Designs 2023